 If your bank decides to close your account

-If your bank decides to close your current or instant access savings account, you will generally be given two months’ notice.
+If your bank decides to close your current or instant access savings account, you’ll generally be given two months’ notice.

 If things go wrong

-If you are unhappy about something your bank has done, the first thing to do is to talk to someone at the bank about it.
+If you’re unhappy about something your bank has done, the first thing to do is to talk to someone at the bank about it.